redox-os/website/content/news/this-week-in-redox-32.md

 And last but not least, [**newlib**](https://github.com/redox-os/newlib) our C library got some attention from [@sajattack](https://github.com/sajattack) who removed include of nonexistent `endian.h` file, added all the headers necessary for `openssh` to compile, replaced `glibc` headers with newlib ones where possible as well as implemented `scandir()` and `alphasort()`.

-Now I let you with the details.
+Now I leave you with the details.
 See you next time, hopefully with `rustc` compiling some interesting crates ;)!

 ## Book